EXPLAINER: How conservatorships like Britney Spears’ work - NewsBreak

 EXPLAINER: How conservatorships like Britney Spears’ work

-LOS ANGELES (AP) — Britney Spears has that controls her life and money, and she is likely to be freed to make her own decisions in November.
+LOS ANGELES — (AP) — Britney Spears has successfully ousted her father from the conservatorship that controls her life and money, and she is likely to be freed to make her own decisions in November.

 Here’s a look at how conservatorships operate, what’s unusual about hers, and why she and so many fans have worked to #FreeBritney.